yast/yast-storage-ng/doc/autoyast.md

   ProposalSettings.
 * Afterwards, a new devicegraph is generated based on the initial one and on the list of planned volumes.
-During that process, preexisting partitions and logical volumes are deleted and resize on demand and the optimal distribution of partitions is calculated.
+During that process, preexisting partitions and logical volumes are deleted and resized on demand and the optimal distribution of partitions is calculated.

 Each `PlannedVolume` contains both a desired size and a minimal size.
-So, in the worst case the whole process is repeated twice (first using the desired sizes and then falling-back to the min).
+So, in the worst case the whole process is repeated twice (first using the desired sizes and then falling back to the min).

 There is a [pending pull request](https://github.com/yast/yast-storage-ng/pull/179) (Iván's Hackweek) with a refactoring of the current proposal in which, at the